tale-toul/OCP4baremetalIPI/Ansible/README.md

 ## Add the common ssh key

 Ansible needs access to the _private ssh key_ authorized to connect to the different hosts controlled by these playbooks.
-It is actually the shell environment, not the playbooks, that need to have access to the ssh private key.
+It is actually the shell environment, not the playbooks, that needs to have access to the ssh private key.

 To simplify things the same ssh key is authorized in all hosts being managed by the ansible playbooks in this respository.